JJ Cale: Later career

 In 2004, Eric Clapton held the Crossroads Guitar Festival, a three-day festival in Dallas, Texas.
-Among the performers was J. J. Cale, giving Clapton the opportunity to ask Cale to produce an album for him.
+Among the performers was Cale, which gave Clapton the opportunity to ask Cale to produce an album for him.
 The two ended up recording the album together, releasing it as The Road to Escondido.
 A number of high-profile musicians also agreed to work on the album, including Billy Preston, Derek Trucks, Taj Mahal, Pino Palladino, John Mayer, Steve Jordan, and Doyle Bramhall II.
-In a coup, whether intended or not, the entire John Mayer Trio participated on this album in one capacity or another.
 Escondido is a city in San Diego County near Cale's home at the time located in the small, unincorporated town of Valley Center, California.
-Eric Clapton owned a mansion in Escondido in the 1980s and early 1990s.
+Clapton owned a mansion in Escondido in the 1980s and early 1990s.
 The road referenced in the album's title is named Valley Center Road.
 The album won the Grammy Award for Best Contemporary Blues Album in 2008, with Cale writing 11 of the 14 tracks on the album, with two cuts, "Any Way the Wind Blows" and "Don't Cry Sister", being re-recordings of songs that Cale recorded previously in the 1970s.
 In a 2014 interview with NPR, Clapton spoke at length about Cale's influence on his music:

 What seemed to evolve out of the '60s and into the '70s and then, in another way, the '80s — heavy metal came out of all of this stuff — was, like, volume and proficiency and virtuosity.
 There didn't seem to be any reasonable limit to that; it was just crazy.
 I wanted to go in the other direction and try to find a way to make it minimal, but still have a great deal of substance.
 That was the essence of J.J.'s music to me, apart from the fact that he summed up so many of the different essences of American music: rock and jazz and folk, blues.
 He just seemed to have an understanding of it all.

 Clapton, who toured with Delaney & Bonnie in 1969, recalled in the 2005 documentary To Tulsa and Back, "Delaney Bramlett is the one that was responsible to get me singing.
 He was the one who turned me on to the Tulsa community.
 Bramlett produced my first solo album and "After Midnight" was on it, and those [Tulsa] players played on it...461 Ocean Boulevard was my kind of homage to J.J."